OpenShot/openshot-qt/doc/getting_started.rst

 Mac
 ---
-Download the DMG file from the project website (|Link|_), double click it, then drag the OpenShot application icon into your **Applications** shortcut.
+Download the DMG file from the project website (|Link|_).
+Once downloaded, double click the DMG file then drag the OpenShot application icon to your **Applications** folder.
 This is very similar to how most other Mac applications are installed.
 Now launch OpenShot by double-clicking the icon.

 .. _gs-win_ref: